Kepler Wessels: Captaincy

 During the 1989 Currie Cup final in Port Elizabeth, Wessels angered South African cricket authorities by letting his Eastern Province side bat deep into the third day, without declaring the first innings closed.
 He was accused of killing the game and ruining what was supposed to be the annual showpiece of South African cricket, by not giving his opponents, Transvaal, a fair chance at batting.
 However, the decision proved to be correct from an Eastern Province point of view, as the home side managed to bowl Transvaal out twice by the fifth day, thereby winning by an innings and 103 runs.

-As captain of the national side, Wessels was similarly criticized for playing too conservatively in South Africa's first test series since readmission into international cricket.
+As captain of the national side, Wessels was similarly criticised for playing too conservatively in South Africa's first test series since readmission into international cricket.
 Although South Africa won the home series against India by 1–0, fans and critics sharpened their pencils and attacked the captain mercilessly for his team's apparent lack of passion and ambition.
 The fourth test in Cape Town, in particular, was condemned across the cricketing world.
 The two teams scored a total of 795 runs in 433.4 overs, at an average of only 1.83 runs per over and ended in a draw.
 Wessels commented on the criticism in his biography, saying: "It was almost as if they thought we should win every series 4–0.
 They simply don't understand that modern Test cricket is tough and competitive."